AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 Some fires burned only to consume.

-# Chapter Seventeen – A Breath Bound in Chains
+# A Breath Bound in Chains

 The forge-world was a tomb.